706f6c6c7578/oc/README.md

 It is advised that you always encrypt and sign your messages.

+## oc_mail2node.go

+oc_mail2node is a Gateway for sending webmail messages to Onion Courier nodes or
+or directly to Onion Courier users.

 ## Closing words

 If you like the idea of point to point communication, without third-party